-If you're serious about taking the right steps in the beginning, one of the first things you'll want to get squared away is the legal formation of your business entity.
+If you're serious about taking the right steps from the outset, one of the first things you'll want to get squared away is the formation of your business entity.

 Most of the real estate investors I know (including myself) own their properties in the name of an LLC (aka – Limited Liability Company) and there are a few reasons why: